John4064/WebApps/README.md

 # Projects
+Under projects you can find a multitude of web app projects I have created
 ## Betting Odds Calculator
 Simple express web application to calculate the total winnings of a wager.
 ## Contact Form